chrishoward-au/Architect/readme.txt

 = Can I install Architect on client sites using my licence? = As per Headway licencing agreement

-= If I deactivate Architect, will I lose all my Panels and Blueprints = No. We don't delete any of your data.
+= If I deactivate Architect, will I lose all my Blueprints = No. We don't delete any of your data.
 In the future a method will be provided for you to remove all Architect data if you really need to.

 == Known issues ==